ufcg-lsd/saps-engine/docs/dispatcher-install.md

 }
 ```

-### Email Notifications

-The `$noreply_email` and `$noreply_password` properties are used by SAPS to notify users about job completion.
+- The `$noreply_email` and `$noreply_password` properties are used by SAPS to notify users about job completion.
 In the current SAPS version, if one uses a gmail account, it is necessary to enable the following gmail configuration:

 Sign in to your Gmail account and go to **Manage your Google account**
 ![Manage your Google account](img/dispatcher-install-configure-noreply-email-img1.png)